 26 Where a significant number or proportion of the population eligible to be served or likely to be directly affected by a federally assisted program (e.g., public housing) requires service or information in a language other than English to be effectively informed of or to participate in the program, the CHA shall take reasonable steps, considering the scope of the program and the size and concentration of such population, to provide information in appropriate languages to such persons per CHA Language Access Plan.

 Any document requested by the CHA, its representatives, and/or Property Management, within the appropriate timeframe, that is in the possession of the resident and that is not made available after the CHA, its representatives, and/or Property Management’s request, may not be presented by the resident at a grievance hearing.

+Eviction Prevention and Referrals to Social Services

+Prior to initiating eviction actions, except in cases of residents with suspected or alleged criminal activity with a demonstrable risk to persons or property, Property Management may initiate a formal referral to CHA for the residents to be offered social services as an effort to prevent evictions, to the extent possible.
+If a referral is provided:

+A referral form must be submitted to CHA including detailed information regarding the documented issues leading to the potential for eviction actions.

+After the referral form is processed, the resident must be provided a minimum of 30 days to cure the documented issues or lease violations.

+During this cure period, CHA and its representatives will assist the resident with available resources, including but not limited to financial assistance, case management, mediation, or referrals to mental health services, addiction recovery programs, or other community organizations.

+Eviction actions may proceed after 30 days if the documented issues or lease violations are not corrected.

 Eviction Actions

 The CHA may only evict a resident from the unit by bringing a court action.